dojo/dojo/CONTRIBUTING.md

 3. Create a "feature" branch in your local repository
 4. Make your changes and commit them to your local repository
 5. Rebase and push your commits to your GitHub remote fork/repository
-6. Issue a Pull Request to the "upstream" repository
+6. Issue a Pull Request to the official repository
 7. Your Pull Request is reviewed by a committer and merged into the repository

 *Note* While there are other ways to accomplish the steps using other tools, the examples here will assume the most